-The Group has a board-appointed company secretary.
-Their biographical details and qualifications are included in the 2022 Annual Report.
+The Group has a Board-appointed company secretary.
+You can view the company secretary's biographical details and qualifications in the Annual Report.

-The group company secretary has overall responsibility for the group secretariat function and is directly accountable to the board, through the chairman, on all matters to do with the proper functioning of the board.
-This includes advising the board and its committees on governance matters, coordinating board business and providing a point of reference for dealings between the board and management.
+The company secretary has overall responsibility for the Group secretarial function and is directly accountable to the Board, through the chairman, on all matters to do with the proper functioning of the Board.
+This includes advising the Board and its committees on governance matters, coordinating Board business and providing a point of reference for dealings between the Board and management.

-All directors have access to the advice and services of the company secretary.
+All Directors have access to the advice and services of the company secretary.